 Trying to please everyone is a risky strategy.
 Usually, it involves us giving too much time and energy to tasks beyond our remit.
 Doing our job instead of attempting to learn everyone else’s, on the contrary, puts the focus of our efforts squarely on the schedule we have decided is important to us.

 It might be helping people is a central aspect of our job description.
 Yet even in such cases, we need to be clear about how we structure our day to achieve the maximum return possible.

 By doing our job instead of attempting to learn everyone else’s, we are ensuring our tasks are completed when they should be and to the best of our ability.
 Expanding our knowledge is all well and good.
 But when it happens to the detriment of our core activities, maybe we ought to step back and review our priorities.

 Thanks for reading this ‘Doing our job instead of attempting to learn everyone else’s’ post and please feel free to like and share it.

-Brian Groves DipM MCIM Chartered Marketer, Coach, Trainer and Author, supplies professional and personal development to a portfolio of corporate and individual clients.
+Brian Groves DipM FCIM Chartered Marketer, Coach, Trainer and Author, supplies professional and personal development to a portfolio of corporate and individual clients.

-Brian’s goal is to support through coaching, training and writing motivated people who wish to live their potential, in education, work or life in general.
+Through coaching, training and writing, Brian works mainly with motivated young and mid-life professionals who wish to live their potential, in education, work or life in general.

 Curious?
 You can contact Brian via e-mail (email@example.com), by clicking on the icons or leaving a comment below.